rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 ## Qué he aprendido

+> You can’t compete on price, but you can compete on ability.

+> You have to be passionate about your work if you want to be great at your work.

+> You find a mentee not by going out and declaring yourself a guru but by being knowledgeable and willing to patiently share that knowledge.

+> It’s much easier to find someone who can make software work than it is to find someone who can make the making of software work.

+> Create movement.
+Be the one who pushes.
+Don’t get comfortable.

+> The most serious barrier between us mortals and the people we admire is our own fear.

+> The process in this book is a loop that repeats until you retire.
+Research, invest, execute, market, repeat.

 ## Frases que me gustaría recordar

 > At least when starting out, greatness is binary in the music world.
 A musician wants to either be great (and famous for it!) or not do it at all.
 I’m often asked why it is that there are so many good musicians who are also good software developers.
 That’s the reason.

 > Think of your career as if it is the life cycle of a product that you are creating.
 That product is made up of you and your skills.

-> You can’t compete on price, but you can compete on ability.

 > If you want to stay relevant, you’re going to have to dive into the domain of the business you’re in.